Hola! I'm Luisa.

 From that moment on, in spite of the hurdles, late night hours, and broken marranitos along the way, I decided we needed to keep going.

-So we began partnering with more and more businesses and artisans and eventually (thanks to Casa Paz’s help) we were also able to donate despensas (pantry baskets) for the artisans.
+So we began partnering with more and more businesses and artisans and eventually, we were also able to donate despensas (pantry baskets) for the artisans.

 We open a brick and mortar gift shop in Brooklyn, New York!